7 found dead with gunshot wounds on west Australia property

-The bodies of two adults were found outside a building on the property and the rest were found inside.
+The bodies of two adults were found outside a building and the rest were found inside.
 They all resided at the property, he said.

 "Police are currently responding to what I can only describe as a horrific incident," Dawson told reporters.